novillo-cs/lab_03_SuperArray/directions.md

 Notice, it is a private method.

-It will increase the capacity by making a new Array that has a new size of 2*length+1, then copy the old values, and set the data field to this new array.
+It will increase the capacity by making a new Array that has a new capacity of 2*length+1, then copy the old values, and set the data field to this new array.

-Test it and then modify the add method.
+Test it and then modify the add methods.
 The add methods must call this before you add to a list that is at capacity.

 ### indexOf(String target)

-It return the smallest index where the value in the SuperArray matches the target string.
+It returns the smallest index where the value in the SuperArray matches the target string.
 Return -1 when no value matches.
 Assume the target String is not null.

 ### public int lastIndexOf(String target)